Create a Website Account - Manage notification subscriptions, save form progress and more.

-Note: Per Municipal Code, 'residential gross floor area' is defined as the square footage of your main living structure plus the square footage of any accessory buildings.
+Note: Per Municipal Code, 'residential gross floor area' is defined as the square footage of your main living structure plus the square footage of any accessory buildings (whether or not the accessory buildings are used for business purposes).
 'Accessory buildings' are defined as Accessory Dwelling Units (or ADUs) or detached garages.
 An ADU may be a living or office space.
 A detached garage may be a barn or a stand-alone garage, but not a prefabricated shed or well house.

 Note: What is being asked is if Zoning or Code Compliance were to walk onto the property -- not go inside any structures, but only walk onto the property -- would they see anything that would indicate business is being conducted.
 'Equipment' includes such items as vehicles displaying the business name, vehicles awaiting repair as part of a business, a kiln, trailers used for business purposes, earth-moving equipment, tractors, etc.

-Note: Municipal Code allows permanent signage for a home business but the sign must meet certain dimensional limitations.
+Note: Municipal Code as outlined in BIMC 15.08 allows permanent signage for a home business but the sign must meet certain dimensional limitations.
 Municipal Code allows use of a-frames.